markdryan/specasm/docs/specasm.md

 The *sel* command switches the editor into selection mode.
 In selection mode the user can press the up and down keys in addition to CAPS + 3 (Page Up), CAPS + 4 (Page Down), CAPS + 1 (Start of Buffer) and CAPS + 2 (End of Buffer) to select a block of code.
 They can also press the 'a' key to select the entire file.
 Only whole lines can be selected.
 To cancel the selection and return to editor mode, press SPACE.
 To delete the selected lines and return to editor mode, press DELETE.
 On the Next and 128kb Spectrums, the selected lines may be cut to the clipboard by typing 'x'.
 To confirm the selection and return to editor mode, press ENTER.
 Once the selection has been confirmed an '*' will appear in the status row at the bottom of the screen to the right of 'INS' or 'OVR'.
 This indicates that some lines are currently selected.
 These lines can be manipulated using the 'd', 'm', 'c','b', 'x' and 'cc' commands described above.
 For example, to count the number of machine code bytes in the selected line, type SYMSHIFT+w followed by 'b' and ENTER.
 The editor is capable of computing the exact size in bytes of the machine code associated with the instructions and data in the selected region as it has already assembled these instructions and knows exactly how much space they will consume.

-Some of the that manipulate selections, cancel the selection once they have finished executing.
+Some of the commands that manipulate selections, cancel the selection once they have finished executing.
 So if you select a block of text, and then issue the 'c' command to copy it, you'll need to reselect the text once more to copy it again.
 In addition, the current selection is cancelled if you make any changes to the contents of the editor, e.g., edit an existing line or insert a new one.

 #### The Status Row